Lam Thaen Guest House: Design

 Laem Taen House was designed by Phon Chulasewak, Principal Architect at the Department of Public Works and Town & Country Planning, with the help of foreign engineers/architects.
 He is more infamous for designing the Old Parliament House in Bangkok.
 The house is a three leveled reinforced concrete post and beam construction filled with brick wall building, with a rooftop sun deck designed for events and views of Bangsaen Beach.

 The architectural plan takes into account the surrounding environment.
 The long front layout parallels the beach while the crossed sections are guest units and a reception area.
 Building materials used on each side of the building were carefully selected with direction of sunlight in mind.
 Roofing materials uses red double-glazed cement tiles on the accommodation side contrasting with brown slate and sandstone.
-The architechtural design incorporates both vertical and horizontal elements to create a balanced and functional rhythm.
+The architectural design incorporates both vertical and horizontal elements to create a balanced and functional rhythm.
 Concrete awnings provide protection from sun and rain, and patterned siding contribute additional shading.
 The ground floor features a gathering space with terrazzo flooring, while the upper floors contain four suite guest rooms with en-suite bathrooms.
 The three-storey sea-facing side also include a meeting and banquet hall with a capacity of 50–100 people, furnished with crafted woodwork, ventilated concrete block wall, metal sheet plate decoration and modern furnishings.